Three.js Tutorial for Absolute Beginners

 As you can see, the scene is currently empty because we haven't added anything to it yet.
 Let's start by displaying a couple of helpers.

 A helper is a tool that serves as a guide.
-In this section, we'll discover a couple of helpers, and we'll use another one later.
+In this section, we'll discover a couple of helpers, and we'll use more later.
 Additional info about the rest of the helpers can be found in the documentation.

 AxesHelper